-- We provide a competitive total pay package, taking into account the base salary, incentives, benefits and perquisites for each executive. - We regularly benchmark our pay programs against the competitive market, comparing both fixed and variable, at-risk compensation that is tied to short and long-term performance; we use the results of this analysis as context in making pay adjustments. - Our plans include three-year performance cycles on LTIP awards, three-year vesting schedules on equity incentives, and career-weighted vesting on our supplemental retirement plan to motivate long-term retention. - We offer a compensation program that focuses on variable, performancebased compensation (through Annual and Long-Term Incentive Awards). - Specific financial performance measures used in the incentive programs include: - Annual incentive awards (AIA) use return on invested capital (ROIC) for corporate participants and return on net assets (RONA) for division executives.
-These profit efficiency ratios motivate executives to efficiently employ the capital entrusted to them. - Long Term Incentive Plan (LTIP) awards use compounded earnings per share (EPS) growth goals to motivate long-term focus on bottomline performance.
+Attract and retain effective leadership We provide a competitive total pay package, taking into account the base salary, incentives, benefits and perquisites for each executive.
+We regularly benchmark our pay programs against the competitive market, comparing both fixed and variable, at-risk compensation that is tied to short- and long-term performance; we use the results of this analysis as context in making pay adjustments.
+Our plans include three-year performance cycles on LTIP awards, three-year vesting schedules on equity incentives, and career-weighted vesting on our supplemental retirement plan to motivate long-term retention.